nickspence85/Projects/README.md

-This public repository contains side some of my fun side projects
+This public repository contains side some of my fun side projects.